seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 .. note::

-  New code should always use `raw_ostream`_ for writing, or the ``llvm::MemoryBuffer`` API for reading files.
+  New code should always use `raw_ostream`_ for writing, or the ``llvm37::MemoryBuffer`` API for reading files.

 .. _raw_ostream:

 Use ``raw_ostream``
 ^^^^^^^^^^^^^^^^^^^

-LLVM includes a lightweight, simple, and efficient stream implementation in ``llvm/Support/raw_ostream.h``, which provides all of the common features of ``std::ostream``.
+LLVM37 includes a lightweight, simple, and efficient stream implementation in ``llvm37/Support/raw_ostream.h``, which provides all of the common features of ``std::ostream``.
 All new code should use ``raw_ostream`` instead of ``ostream``.